A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

-Namely, compared to the standard DCC, the structure of the DCC-AL is made up of three components where the first two, pertaining to the specification of volatility and correlation dynamics, are in common with the usual DCC model while the third one, pertaining to portfolio risk estimation, is specific to our model.
-We refer to our proposed model as a \emph{marginalized} semi-parametric DCC model since the risk model, while still using multivariate information on asset correlations, is fitted to the time series of univariate portfolio returns $r_t(\mathbf{w})$, for a predefined choice of portfolio weights $\mathbf{w}$.
-Furthermore, the DCC model is usually estimated by Gaussian Quasi Maximum Likelihood (DCC-QML) through the maximization of a multivariate normal quasi-likelihood function.
+In fact, compared to the standard DCC, the structure of the Semi-DCC is made up of three components, of which the first two, relating to the specification of volatility and correlation dynamics, are common to the standard DCC model, while the third, relating to portfolio risk estimation, is specific to our model.
+We refer to our proposed model as a semi-parametric DCC model, since the risk model, while still using multivariate information on asset correlations, is fitted to the time series of univariate portfolio returns $r_t(\mathbf{w})$, for a given choice of portfolio weights $\mathbf{w}$.
+Furthermore, in the DCC model the dynamic conditional correlation parameters are usually estimated by Gaussian Quasi Maximum Likelihood (DCC-QML) through the maximization of a multivariate normal quasi-likelihood function.
 Then the portfolio VaR and ES could be ex-post obtained through the filtered historical simulation (HS) approach by calculating the sample quantiles and tail averages of the standardized returns \citep{francq2015risk}.
-Differently, the DCC-AL optimizes a univariate risk-targeted strictly consistent loss function for portfolio VaR and ES, e.g., the AL based joint loss function, allowing to directly estimate portfolio VaR and ES.
-In particular, this estimation procedure allows to simultaneously estimate the dynamic correlation parameters and the portfolio risk factors thus also leading to a novel risk-targeted semi-parametric estimator of DCC correlation coefficients.
+In contrast, the Semi-DCC takes a more natural approach to VaR and ES estimation by fitting the risk model directly to the time series of portfolio returns rather than to the standardized returns.
+Specifically, the Semi-DCC involves the optimization of a univariate risk-targeted strictly consistent loss function for portfolio VaR and ES, e.g. the AL or FZ0 joint loss function, allowing portfolio VaR and ES to be estimated directly.
+An additional strength of this approach is that it also allows for the simultaneous estimation of dynamic correlation parameters and portfolio risk factors, whereas in standard DCC models these are estimated in two subsequent steps.
+The semi-nonparametric (SNP) DCC model proposed by \cite{delbrio2011} and \cite{niguez2016} also replace the second-stage Gaussian QML with more flexible alternatives based on series expansions.
+Although this class of models is similar in spirit to ours in attempting to provide a more flexible alternative to the standard DCC, the Semi-DCC model differs from the SNP-DCC in two main ways.
+First, the Semi-DCC model is fitted to the series of univariate portfolio returns.
+Second, in the SNP-DCC the second stage estimation is based on an approximate likelihood that is not ``risk-targeted'' in the sense of being strictly consistent for the pair (VaR, ES).